-- 57. When reporting its policies, actions and targets related to the pollution, the undertaking shall specify whether and how they address: - (a) inspecting and maintaining critical structures (e.g. mining slopes, tailings dams and ponds); - (b) monitoring the quality of the environment around its business sites; - (c) identifying and implementing Best Available Techniques (BAT), as required by Directive 2010/75/EU, as amended by Directive 2024/1785/EU (especially Articles 13 to 15), and in accordance with the indications provided in ESRS E2 (AR 25); - (d) prevention and control of: - i. spills of chemical substances in soil and water; - ii. tailings from mining; - iii. noise pollution, dust and releases of heavy metals to air, water and soil through dust.
+- 63.58.
+When reporting according to the ESRS E2-1 to E2-3, the undertaking shall disclose its policies, actions and, if applicable targets related to the pollution, the undertaking shall specify whether.
+In this context, it shall consider its policies, actions and how they address:targets related to: - (a) inspecting and maintaining critical structures (e.g. mining slopes, tailings dams and ponds); - (b) monitoring the quality of the environment around its businessoperational sites; - (c) identifying and implementing Best Available Techniques, as established by the Commission Implementing Decision 2014/738/EU and mandated by Directive 2010/75/EU, and in accordance with the indications provided in ESRS E2; - (d) prevention and control of: - i. spills of chemical substances in soil and water; - ii. tailings from mining. - iii. noise pollution, dust and releases of heavy metals to air, water and soil through dust.

-- 58. The undertaking shall disclose the percentage of business sites that have an environmental management (or monitoring) plan (EMP) in operation. - 59.
-The undertaking shall indicate the percentage of business sites in which the acid drainage is: - (a) predicted to occur or has been found to occur; - (b) has not been actively mitigated; and - (c) is not under treatment or remediation.
+- 64. The undertaking shall disclose the number of non-compliances with Environmental Quality Standards (defined by local regulation or permitting conditions) near its operational sites in the reporting period. - 65.59.
+The undertaking shall disclose the percentage of businessoperational sites that have an environmental management (or monitoring) plan (EMP) in operation. - 66.60.
+The undertaking shall indicate the percentage of business operational sites in which the acid drainage is: - (a) predicted to occur or has been found to occur; - (b) has not been actively mitigated; and - (c) is not under treatment or remediation.